 If you have any facilities concerns with your room during check–in, please speak with your building’s Facilities Supervisor.
 Your Facilities Supervisor can be reached through the front desk in your residence hall.
 After check–in, you are encouraged to submit a housing facilities repair request through our website.

 The average temperature in Tallahassee in June is 91°F. Stay hydrated while moving into your residence hall.
 We recommend bringing a reusable water bottle.

 Whether you're a New 'Nole just starting at FSU, or a senior preparing to graduate, there is plenty to do during the summer at Florida State!
 If you're looking for stuff to do on campus, check out all the places to go and summer programming available here.

-Maps will be posted once routes are determined for Summer 2021.
+More information will be posted once routes are determined for Summer 2022.